hervegirod/jmetaphone/README.md

 # jmetaphone
-A Java port of the https://github.com/words/metaphone Javasript repository
+A Java port of the https://github.com/words/metaphone Javascript repository